 The answer guides to these knowledge of Medical School questions have been put together by medics who have successfully navigated interviews at top Medical Schools.
-They’re included in our Mastering the Medical School Interview Guide that you get when you join a Medical School Interview Course.
+They’re included in our Mastering the Medical School Interview Guide which you’ll get when you join a Medical School Interview Course.
 It’s over 220 pages long and has everything you need to ace your interview.

-Make sure you are using very up-to-date information because universities can change their course structure each year.
+Make sure you are using very up-to-date information, because universities can change their course structure each year.
 For example, Cardiff now uses a variation on PBL called Case-Based Learning (CBL).
-Run through how the structure works — both in generally and specifically at this university – and, crucially, why you think it is an excellent way to learn and why it suits you very well.
+Run through how the structure works — both generally and specifically at this university.
+Then, crucially, explain why you think it is an excellent way to learn and why it would suit you very well.

 Focus more on the positives of the course structure they use, rather than fixating on the negatives of other systems.

-Some lecture-based advantages: dissemination of information is more consistent from lectures, and one can be sure that the information is correct and relevant to the course and exams.
-It means that everybody receives the same body of material, and thus a level playing field for the exams.
+Some lecture-based advantages: Dissemination of information is more consistent from lectures, and you can be sure that the information is correct and relevant to the course and exams.
+It means that everybody receives the same body of material and is therefore on a level playing field for the exams.

-Some PBL advantages: working in teams and developing people skills are central to the medical profession, and as such PBL can be a good way to simulate this working style.
-The earlier you get used to working together in teams, with the challenges this brings, the better.
+Some PBL advantages: Working in teams and developing people skills are central to the medical profession, and PBL can be a good way to simulate this working style.
+The earlier you get used to working together in teams, with the challenges this can bring, the better.

 Be aware of whether the Medical School does/does not offer dissection as part of the anatomy teaching, and be prepared to speak about the advantages of either approach.